xamry/notes/ELKStack/ElasticSearch.md

 When we update a document, an new document with incremented _version is created, while the older document is marked for deletion.
 Elasticsearch will do a cleanup operation at an appropriate time at later stage.

+### Updating existing document using PUT

+     curl -XPUT localhost:9200/movies/_doc/109487?pretty -d '
+     {
+    	 "genre" : ["IMAX", "Sci-Fi"],
+    	 "title" : "Interstellar 2",
+    	 "year" : 2014
+     }'
+Notice the _version (it will change to 2)

+### Updating existing document using POST